JakeSteam/blog-programming/_posts/2024-03-08-lego-junkbot-files-and-director-tips.md

 4. Download [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) (again, Chrome will block the download).
 5. Drag your `.dcr` file onto ProjectorRays, it'll give you a `.dir` file 🎉

+_Note: ProjectorRays can also be used via the command line._

 ### Understanding Director

 Macromedia/Adobe Director can be pretty confusing when opening a complex project, especially if you haven't created Flash projects before.